cloudbeds/cloudbeds-api-python/cloudbeds_pms_v1_3/docs/RoomApi.md

 postRoomCheckOut

 Check-out a room already assigned for a guest.
-If all rooms are checked out, the reservation status will update accordingly to \"Checked Out\" as well.
+If all rooms are checked out, the reservation status will update accordingly to "Checked Out" as well.

 ### Example